radicle-dev/radicle-alpha/rfcs/0002-machine-state-catchup.rst

    @geigerzaehler
    @MeBrei
    @jkarni
+   @cloudhead

 Synopsis
 ---------

 This RFC proposes full serialisation of the radicle interpreter state as a solution to maintaining up-to-date views/projections of the state of a long-running machine that is relevant to an app.
-For facilitating deriving these projections, it proposes that machine outputs are write-commands for a particular database.

 Motivation
 ----------

-An *app* (e.g. the radicle issues CLI) is a program which reads data from a radicle machine, displays it to the user, and facilitates ``send!``ing inputs to remote machines.
+An *app* (e.g. the radicle issues CLI) is a program which reads data from a radicle machine, displays it to the user, and facilitates ``send!`` ing inputs to remote machines.
 An app often just depends on one or more *projections* of the full radicle state.
 Currently, to compute this projection, an app has to run the interpreter over all the inputs from the start of the machine, and then submit an expression for evaluation.

-When new inputs are discovered, there is currently no efficient way to update the projection: the interpreter must be moved forward over the new inputs and a full query for the new state performed.
-Furthermore, if the app no-longer has the interpreter state in memory (e.g. computer was restarted), it must run through all the inputs from the inception of the machine, which is costly and slow.
+If the app no-longer has the interpreter state in memory (e.g. computer was restarted), it must run through all the inputs from the inception of the machine, which is costly and slow.

 Criteria
 -------